bbgit/bbgit.github.io/README.md

-### Conditions as of March 2, 2025 at 2:08:30 AM CST
+### Conditions as of March 2, 2025 at 2:13:50 AM CST

 Temperature: 26.80 &deg;F

 Feels like: 26.80 &deg;F

-Humidity: 70%
+Humidity: 72%

-Wind Direction: NE
+Wind Direction: ENE

 Windspeed: 0.0 mph